G-NL7L2ZBY6M

 • Begins the recovery process for muscles

-• Creates a window for meaningful flexibility work
+• Creates the right window for flexibility work (when muscles are warm)

 A Simple Cool-Down Routine

-• Quad stretch, standing, holding one foot behind you
+• Quad stretch: Standing, hold one foot behind you

-• Hamstring stretch, seated or standing, reaching toward your toes
+• Hamstring stretch: Seated or standing, reach toward your toes

-• Hip flexor stretch, a low lunge hold, front knee at 90 degrees
+• Hip flexor stretch: Low lunge hold, front knee at 90 degrees

-• Chest and shoulder stretch, arms clasped behind your back, chest lifted
+• Chest and shoulder stretch: Arms clasped behind the back, chest lifted

-• Child's pose, knees wide, arms extended, forehead to the floor
+• Child's pose: Knees wide, arms extended, forehead toward the floor

-You should feel a gentle pull in the muscle, not pain.
-Breathe steadily and allow the muscle to release progressively.
+Feel a gentle pull, not pain.
+Breathe steadily and let the muscle release.

 How Long Should Each Take?